This article was first published on 16 March 2020 and has been updated.

 Does Your Business Qualify For The Home Office Scheme?

-Unless your business is exempted under the Business Registration Act, you have to register your business with the Accounting and Corporate Regulatory Authority (ACRA) as a sole-proprietorship, partnership, limited liability partnership or a private limited company before even beginning operations.
+Unless your business is exempted under the Business Registration Act, you have to register your business with the Accounting and Corporate Regulatory Authority (ACRA) as a sole-proprietorship, partnership, limited liability partnership (LLP) or a private limited company before even beginning operations.

 Based on your preferences, you might consider applying for a License for Home Office Scheme before registering your business with ACRA.
 If you plan to apply for this scheme before being ACRA-registered, remember to indicate your profile as “Individual (I am an applicant not representing any company or applying on behalf of any other people)” before you finish the application.
 You can later register your business with ACRA at a convenient time.